-The RC charges employee benefits and compensated absences in accordance with its cost allocation plan as an allowable reimbursable cost under the provisions of United States Office of Management and Budget (OMB) Circular A-87.
+The RC charges employee benefits and compensated absences in accordance with its cost allocation plan as an allowable reimbursable cost under the provisions of the Uniform Guidance.
 The compensated absences and employee benefits are recognized in the Cost Pools Fund and accumulated in an employee benefit pool.
 The compensated absences are identified in the Internal Service Fund as released time (identifying these costs as time the employee is released from work).
 These costs are pooled with other paid benefits (fringe benefits) to be shared by all programs and not directly charged to a particular program.